THE LAURIE OSBORNE ESTATE MEDAL COLLECTION

 Estimate: $750 - $1,250

-Two Colonial Volunteer Forces Long Service Medals to Thomas Douglas Leitch - Farrier 8th NZ Mounted Rifles; Sth.
+Two Anglo-Boer War veteran Colonial Volunteer Forces Long Service Medals to Thomas Douglas Leitch - Farrier 8th NZ Mounted Rifles; Sth.
 Is.
 Regt.
 H-Sqdn.
-10th Contgt.,
+10th Contgt.

 0003

-Two Colonial Volunteer Forces Long Service Medals to Thomas Douglas Leitch - Farrier 8th NZ Mounted Rifles; Sth.
+Two Anglo-Boer War veteran Colonial Volunteer Forces Long Service Medals to Thomas Douglas Leitch - Farrier 8th NZ Mounted Rifles; Sth.
 Is.
 Regt.
 H-Sqdn.
-10th Contgt.,
+10th Contgt.

 Estimate: $480 - $750